Keith Edward Abbott

 Keith Edward Abbott (1814–1873) was a British diplomat and consul general at Tabriz and later Odessa.
+He had received the Order of the Lion and the Sun from the Shah of Persia.

 Family background

 Keith was born in London, the 5th son of Henry Alexius Abbott, a retired Calcutta merchant of Blackheath, Kent, and his wife Margaret Welsh, the daughter of William Welsh of Edinburgh.
 He had the following siblings: